OpenWebconcept/plugin-pdc-internal-products/README.md

 PDC items will need to be coupled to either one of the two types in order for them to show up in the endpoint.
 This to prevent accidental mixing of internal and external.

+The internal items can be accessed on the `owc/pdc/v1/internal/items` endpoint.

+Internal data will be present

-The `pdc-item` endpoint will be forced to only show items with type "external".
+The `items` endpoint will be forced to show external items only.

-To show internal items you can specify the `type` parameter, like so: `pdc-item?type=internal`.

 ### How do I get set up? ###